cpp-como-usar-templates

 Template Specialization

-Template specialization allows defining specific implementations for certain data types.
+Template specialization allows you to define specific implementations for certain data types.

 #include <iostream>